Texas A&M University College of Engineering: History

 The first engineering department at Texas A&M appeared in 1880, four years after the foundation of the school, with the creation of the Department of Engineering, Mechanics, and Drawing.
 For the next several years, the curriculum focused on practical training to assist students in finding industrial and vocational work.
 By 1887, separate departments had been created for mechanical engineering and for civil engineering and drawing.

 To assist the United States during World War I, the Department of Mechanical Engineering shifted focus to train blacksmiths, automobile mechanics, machinists, draftsmen, general mechanics, and pipe fitters for the war.
 Following the war, the department's enrollment continued to increase, and it began offering courses in power, industrial and railway, or transportation engineering.
 In the 1930s, these options were eliminated, while others, including aerodynamics, air-conditioning and physical metallurgy began to be offered.
 During the 1936–1937 school year, the Department of Mechanical Engineering was first accredited by the Engineering Council for Professional Development, now known as the Accreditation Board for Engineering and Technology.

 By 1940, the engineering school comprised almost half of Texas A&M's enrollment.
 As World War II dawned, the school again assisted the war effort, with the Department of Mechanical Engineering faculty volunteering to teach at military bases throughout the state.
-Following the war, college introduced a Ph.D. program, and industries and government began to sponsor research within the college.
+Following the war, college introduced a Ph.D. program, and industries and government began to sponsor research within the College.

+From 1992-2016, the College was known as the Dwight Look College of Engineering, named after Harold Dwight Look, a graduate and army veteran of World War II who later founded a construction company on the U.S. Territory of Guam, where he lived for 40 years until his death on September 5, 2002, at the age of 80.
+In 1992, Look donated 1,146 acres in Guam valued at $52 million to the university, considered at the time the largest single gift ever received by the university.
+It was reported that Texas A&M was looking to sell the property in 2009, which ultimately took place in 2016 (due to a severe crash in Asian real estate prices, the land sold for only $6 million).
+Upon sale of the land, in accordance with the original terms of the gift, Look's name was removed from the College's name (his name still remains on one of the four major buildings constituting the Engineering Quad at A&M).